The rule of thumb for investors is to be wary of putting your money into fixed-income investments in the current market.

 As with other investments, it’s important that people shop around before buying a GIC.
 That’s because the rates can vary substantially between institutions.

-There’s a win-win for investors: GICs are generally guaranteed by the Canada Deposit Insurance Corporation (CDIC)—but only if they have a term of five years or less and they’re Canadian-dollar GICs (foreign currency deposits aren’t insured).
+There’s a win-win for investors: GICs are generally guaranteed by the Canada Deposit Insurance Corporation (CDIC)—but only if the GICs are purchased through issuers that are CDIC members.

 Thus, in most cases, the GIC’s principal is rock solid as is the rate you get on the investment.
 They don’t change.